How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Can You Shave With Coconut Oil?

-After my brother recommended using coconut oil for shaving, I must admit, I did google can I shave with coconut oil to make sure it wasn’t a totally crazy idea.
+After my brother recommended using coconut oil for shaving, I must admit, I did Google Can I shave with coconut oil to make sure it wasn’t a totally crazy idea.

 It isn’t!

 Coconut oil, especially virgin coconut oil, is great for your skin.
-It moisturizes, protects and more.
+It moisturizes, protects, and more.

 I also found using coconut oil as shaving cream to be cheap and effective.
-So when it comes to the answer to can you use coconut oil to shave, it is yes!
+So when it comes to the answer to whether can you use coconut oil to shave, it is yes!
 Well with one exception, keep reading to find out!

 Woman applying coconut oil onto skin